ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 A client may conduct proactive fetching of future updates, by long polling updates that have not been listed in the directory yet.
-For such updates, the client must have indicated the media type that may appear.
+For such updates, the client MUST have indicated the media type that may appear.
 It is RECOMMENDED that the server allows for at least the long polling of `<end-seq> -> <end-seq + 1>`